Current Progress of Phase Three

 For your safety:

-- New trees and shrubs installation
+- Planting of new trees and shrubs

 Alexandria Park is in the heart of Currie.
 These 14 acres of green space create the community’s key gathering place, home to the popular Airport Playground, Currie Bark Park and the Amphitheatre.
 This green space is being beautified for long-term resident enjoyment.